Let Clark Scientific Editing lessen your workload and become a virtual member of your group during the manuscript preparation process

 I have considerable experience of writing and editing manuscripts for publication in peer-reviewed international journals, developed throughout my academic career at the University of Glasgow (see below) and from working as an Editor for International Science Editing (Shannon, Republic of Ireland) and SAGE Publications Ltd (London, United Kingdom).

-I am a member of the European Association of Science Editors, an international body engaged in science communication and editing for over 30 years.
+I am a member of the European Association of Science Editors, an international community of individuals and associations from diverse backgrounds, linguistic traditions, and professional experience in science communication and editing.

 As a published author, I fully appreciate the time and effort required to produce experimental findings and how important it is to maximise their impact on the scientific community through a well-presented manuscript.
 As I personally undertake all the editing assignments submitted to Clark Scientific Editing, I can guarantee that your manuscript will be edited to the highest possible standard.
 I offer both a personable and a personalised approach.
 During the course of editing your manuscript, I will be directly contactable for an ongoing dialogue.